Cagrilintide Semaglutide: Phase 3 Results and Safety Overview

 Two hormones address complementary targets.
 GLP-1 modulates appetite and glucose control; amylin supports satiety and slows gastric emptying.
 In REDEFINE 1, mean weight change at 68 weeks was -20.4% with CagriSema versus -14.9% with semaglutide alone (REDEFINE 1).

-Did people without diabetes also benefit?
+Did people without diabetes also see weight loss?

 Yes.
 The non-diabetes cohort saw approximately 20% average weight reduction at 68 weeks, with higher responder rates across major thresholds (≥10%, ≥20%) versus placebo (REDEFINE 1).